Change the default link type when users get links for sharing

 SharePoint Online supports three types of links: Anonymous access links (accessible by anyone), internal links (accessible only by users within your organization) and direct links (accessible only by users who you specify when you create the link).
 As a SharePoint admin, you may want to enable users to send anonymous access links (as these provide the smoothest experience) but you may not want it to be the default link when the user opens the Get a link dialog box.

 You can set the default type of link to something more restrictive, while still allowing users to select other types of links as needed.
-This setting can be configured both globally for SharePoint Online and at the site collection level.
-The global setting acts as a default for the site collections.
-As a SharePoint admin, you can change this setting for any site collection.
+This setting can be configured both at the organization level and at the site (previously called "site collection") level.
+The organization-level setting acts as a default for all sites.
+As a SharePoint admin, you can change this setting for any site.

 This setting applies only to modern sites.